bflanagin/ODESI/README.md

 # OpenSeed
+Merging state-of-the-art decentralized databases (Steem, IPFS, etc.) with "commodity" databases to create turnkey, cross-platform features like a shared user database, encrypted messaging, and more, making it easier than ever to bootstrap games and applications that leverage digital assets to engage users.

-General server and back-end services to create blockchain integrated games and applications.
-Please check out the wiki pages on github for a more detailed discription of each service.
+Please check out the wiki pages on github for a more detailed description of each service.

 # **NOTE:**